 An AI COO is an AI that actually knows your business.
 It remembers what you decided last week, understands your priorities, and handles operations without being re-briefed every morning.
 This is the framework for building one.
 Developed over 3+ years of real practice.
-Free to use, adapt, and share.
+Free to use and adapt however you want.

 Why This Exists